Authing/authing-csharp-sdk/README.md

 </div>
  English| [简体中文](./README-zh_CN.md) |

-The Authing Python SDK is comprised of two parts: `ManagementClient` and `AuthenticationClient`.
+The Authing CSharp SDK is comprised of two parts: `ManagementClient` and `AuthenticationClient`.
 All operations in `ManagementClient` are performed as an administrator, including managing users, managing roles, managing authority policies, and managing user pool configuration.